Chocolate Ice Cream that's good for you?

 Since getting candida, going sugar-free, and going more and more low carb, and since my oldest has a life-threatening food allergy to dairy, things had to change.
 No more trips to Mickey D's for soft serve cones, and well, you won't see us in the local ice cream parlors (though we have on occasion taken a coupon and headed to a TCBY for a treat, but don't tell, OK :)?
 It's not exactly on the whole-foody acceptable list.

-Anyhow, though I am still tempted by all the lovely ice creams I see sometimes when we are out, you really can make amazingly good ice cream at home — and when it’s this healthy, no need to feel bad about eating it, even if you do overindulge.
+Anyhow, though I am still tempted by all the lovely ice creams I see sometimes when we are out, you really can make amazingly good ice cream at home — and when it's as healthy as this vegan chocolate ice cream, no need to feel bad about eating it, even if you do overindulge.

 Instead of feeling guilty after eating a pint, you can enjoy the chocolate creaminess in this dessert while knowing that it is full of nourishing ingredients.

 Coconut oil (unrefined) is all the rage these days and with good reason.
 Coconut oil contains Lauric Acid, which can kill bacteria, fungi and viruses — including candida.
-Coconut milk’s saturated fats might actually be protective against heart disease (source), and has been shown to promote brain health. (source)
+Coconut milk's saturated fats might actually be a cardiovascular support (source), and has been shown to promote brain health. (source)

-I’m sure most of you have seen articles touting cocoa’s benefits, but did you know how broad they are?
-Cocoa is thought to have cardiovascular protective benefits, may fight cancer and other diseases with inflammation or impaired immune function, and may relieve diarrhea. (source)
+I'm sure most of you have seen articles touting cocoa's benefits, but did you know how broad they are?
+Cocoa is thought to have cardiovascular protective benefits, may fight diseases and support those dealing with inflammation or impaired immune function, and may help with digestion issues. (source)

 Of course, you can use whatever sweetener works for you, but we use a lot of stevia in our home.
 Stevia has been shown to help manage blood sugar, has no calories, and has 720 ppm iron.
 It might help with weight control, and has high levels of sterols and antioxidant compounds such as triterpenes, flavonoids, and tannins. (source)

-Lemon can help with constipation and indigestion, has flavanoids, which have antioxidant and cancer-prevention qualities, might help prevent kidney stones, and helps alkalinize the body.(source 1), (source 2)
+Lemon can help with digestion issues, has flavanoids, which have antioxidant and health supporting qualities, including kidney support and alkalinizing of the body.(source)

-So I say, bring on the Chocolate Ice Cream now.
+So I say, bring on the Vegan Chocolate Ice Cream now.

 Coconut milk contains lauric acid as well (albeit not as much as the oil) and is thus beneficial in killing candida.
 Lucky for us coconut milk is super delicious and makes fantastic ice cream that is rich, creamy, and a decadent treat.